pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-new-2022/index.md

     aws:region: us-east-1
 ```

 The result will be to deploy an S3 Bucket and BucketObject exposing a static website into AWS.
-The `Program` resource defines a Pulumi program written in Pulumi YAML using any cloud provider resources Pulumi supports, ready to be deployed into as many Pulumi stacks as needed.
+The `Program` resource defines a Pulumi program written in Pulumi YAML using [any cloud provider resources Pulumi supports](https://www.pulumi.com/registry/index.html), ready to be deployed into as many Pulumi stacks as needed.
 The program declares an S3 Bucket with website configured, and an `index.html` file in a BucketObject which will be served from that website.
 The `Stack` resource deploys an instance of this program, using the configuration (`us-east-1` region) specified.

-You can acces the URL of the deployed website defined as a program output `url` via:
+You can access the URL of the deployed website defined as a program output `url` via:

 ```shell
 $ kubectl get stack staticwebsite -o jsonpath={.status.outputs}